Mature Masculine

 Passive Shadow: The Chump

 The Chump has surrendered his agency.
-He follows the rules even when they don't serve him, waits his turn even when no one's coming, and accepts "that's just how it is" as final.
-He's easily taken advantage of because he won't advocate for himself.
+He follows rules even when they don't serve him, waits his turn even when no one's coming, and accepts "that's just how it is" as final.
+He's easily exploited because he won't advocate for himself.

 Signs of the Chump: